Snipey/pulse-docs-demo/docs/main/computed.md

 - It will magically recompute when its dependencies change.
 - Computed can track dependencies automatically or manually.

-::: tip Note: Some State features are disabled
+:::tip Note: Some State features are disabled
 Unlike State you can not directly mutate it, so `.set()`, `.bind` are disabled.

 `.persist()` is also blocked as persisting a computed value isn't necessary.